julienDM2001/c_sharp/README.md

+This project is a simple data analysis and visualization application focused on supermarket sales data.
+The application reads a CSV file containing the sales data, performs various analyses on the data, and then displays the results in the console.

+Here's a brief overview of its main features and functionalities:

 Loading Data from CSV:
 The application starts by loading sales data from a CSV file named supermarket.csv using the LoadCsvData method.
 This method reads the file, extracts the headers to create the columns of a DataTable, and then fills the table with the rows of data.